 A special accent is put this year on Uncertainty Quantification and Reliability Analysis.

-Numerical simulation in geomechanics, constitutive aspects, soil-structure interaction and associated structural analysis with emphasis on present and future engineering practice: theory, applications, case studies, failure analyses, optimization.
+Numerical simulation in geomechanics, constitutive aspects, soil-structure interaction and associated structural analysis with emphasis on present and future engineering practice: theory, applications, case studies, failure analyses, optimisation, probabilistic approaches.

 CALL FOR PAPERS

 5 lines abstracts of papers on topics linked to NUMERICS IN GEOTECHNICS & STRUCTURES, state of the art contributions on dry or partially saturated rock or soil, soil-structure interaction, interfaces, thermal effects, ultimate load evaluation, safety assessment, optimization, can be submitted any time.
-Notification of acceptance will be given on/before June 30th.2018 .
-Presentations in final form will be due 22.8.2018, for distribution to participants.
+Notification of acceptance will be given on/before June 30th.2020 .
+Presentations in final form will be due 22.8.2020, for distribution to participants.